prazg/GLOF_dashboard/README.md

 **Dashboard: https://prazg.github.io/GLOF_dashboard/**

-The dashboard is one self-contained HTML file.
-All data is inlined, so it makes no network requests and works offline once downloaded.

 ---
 ## Why this exists

 HMAGLOFDB is the most complete GLOF inventory available for the region and is published openly under